Skip to main content

 Digitalisation: driving the transition towards smart and sustainable mobility

-The EU supports the transport sector by rolling out new technologies in order to become cleaner, safer and more effective.
+The EU supports the transport sector increase its use of new technologies to become cleaner, safer and more effective.

 How is digitalisation impacting mobility?

-Major progress in digital technologies such as artificial intelligence (AI), the Internet of Things (IoT), cloud and edge computing and 5G networks are leading the digital transformation of the mobility sector.
+Major progress in digital technologies such as Artificial Intelligence (AI), the Internet of Things (IoT), Cloud and Edge computing or 5G networks are leading the digital transformation of the mobility sector.

 • Autonomous vehicles are on the rise, allowing new transport solutions like robotic taxis, connected lorries or driverless delivery systems.

 • The data generated and exchanged by vehicles is exploding.
-Autonomous vehicles could produce around 4 terabytes of data per day according to Intel.
+Autonomous vehicles could produce around 4 terabytes of data per day (Intel).
 Vehicles are increasingly connected to their physical and digital environment.

 • New habits and behaviours caused by digitalisation, such as the rapid development of e-commerce of working remotely, are transforming mobility patterns.